7.1. Modern Models and Training

 L = -\sum_t \log p_\theta(tokens_t \mid tokens_{<t})

-The small examples make token ids, causal windows, parameter files, and generation traces explicit objects so later correctness work has something concrete to talk about.
+The compact examples make token ids, causal windows, parameter files, and generation traces explicit objects so later correctness work has something concrete to talk about.

 7.1.7.
 Mamba-Style State-Space Models